-- 214. For employees working in classifications covered by the term of this Agreement, the SFMTA agrees to provide one clean pair of protective coveralls each working day to each employee.
-The cost of coveralls and laundering of the same shall be paid by the SFMTA.
-The employee is responsible for safeguarding coveralls issued to him/her and will be held responsible for the un-depreciated value of any coveralls lost, stolen, or damaged beyond fair wear and tear.
+- 224. For employees working in classifications covered by the term of this Agreement, the SFMTA agrees to provide one clean pair of protective coveralls (or work pants and shirts) each working day to each employee.
+The cost of coveralls (or work pants and shirts) and laundering of the same shall be paid by the SFMTA.
+The employee is responsible for safeguarding coveralls (or work pants and shirts) issued to him/her and will be held responsible for the un-depreciated value of any coveralls lost, stolen, or damaged beyond fair wear and tear.
 Evidence of forced entry to an employee locker will be grounds for relieving an employee of responsibility for stolen coveralls.
-Responsibility for losses of individual sets of coveralls will be determined by the worker's supervisor on a case-by-case basis. - 215.
-No employee in a classification covered by this Agreement shall be required to work in a location where he/she comes in contact with raw sewage or toxic or hazardous chemicals or substances if not provided with protective clothing as deemed appropriate for the purpose by the employee and his/her appointing officer. - 216.
-FORMER LOCAL 1327 COVERED CLASSES -- The SFMTA agrees to provide one clean pair of protective coveralls or bib-overalls each working day to each represented employee.
-The option for bib-overalls or coveralls shall be given once a year.
-The cost of the bib-overalls or coveralls and laundering of the same shall be paid by the SFMTA.
-The employee is responsible for safeguarding bib-overalls and/or coveralls issued to him/her and will be held responsible for the un-depreciated value of any issued items lost, stolen, or damaged beyond fair wear and tear.
-Evidence of forced entry to an employee locker will be grounds for relieving an employee of responsibility for stolen bib-overalls or coveralls.
-Responsibility for loss of individual sets of bib-overalls or coveralls will be determined by the worker's supervisor on a case-by-case basis.
+Responsibility for losses of individual sets of coveralls (or work pants and shirts) will be determined by the worker's supervisor on a case-by-case basis. - 225.
+No employee in a classification covered by this Agreement shall be required to work in a location where he/she comes in contact with raw sewage or toxic or hazardous chemicals or substances if not provided with protective clothing as deemed appropriate for the purpose by the employee and his/her appointing officer. - 226.
+The SFMTA agrees to provide one clean pair of protective coveralls, bib-overalls, or work pants and shirt each working day to each represented employee in machinist job code.
+The employee may choose to receive overalls/coveralls or work pants and shirts.
+The option for bib-overalls, coveralls, or work pants and shirts and laundering of the same shall be paid by the SFMTA.
+The employee is responsible for safeguarding bib-overalls, coveralls, and/or work pants and shirts issued to him/her and will be held responsible for the un-depreciated value of any issued items lost, stolen, or damaged beyond fair wear and tear.
+Evidence of forced entry to an employee locker will be grounds for relieving an employee of responsibility for stolen bib-overalls, coveralls, or work pants and shirts.
+Responsibility for loss of individual sets of bib-overalls, coveralls, or work pants and shirts will be determined by the worker's supervisor on a case-by-case basis.